isomerpages/nhg-redcap/pages/contact-us.md

   - content:
       - phone: ""
       - email: redcap@nhg.com.sg
-      - other: <br>Please provide as much details (including screen-captures) as possible about the problem so that we can efficiently pin-point and troubleshoot the problem for you.<br>
+      - other: <br>Please provide as much details as possible about the problem so that we can efficiently troubleshoot the problem.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  <br>• NHG-ADID Username <br>• REDCap Server (Staging or Production) <br>• REDCap Project Title  <br>• Name of Form & Data-Field <br>• A description of the problem together with screen-captures where possible.
     title: NHG REDCap Helpdesk
   - content:
       - phone: ""